 On the opposite side of black on the color spectrum is white.
 White, pure white, is another color that works well to conceal sweat.
 There’s no dye or hint of color that may turn darker when it encounters a sweat mark.

 If you want to differentiate yourself from the crowds of gents wearing black, charcoal is another great choice when it comes to what colors show sweat the least.
 And when we suggest charcoal, we mean the deep, dark rich color that is *almost* black.
 It is important to remember that your goal is to select colors that won’t show the darkness of a wet spot.

-Navy is another great option when it comes to hiding sweat marks for the same reason as black and charcoal.
+When looking at what colors to wear if you sweat a lot, navy is another great option.
+It hides sweat marks for the same reason as black and charcoal.
 When shopping for navy-colored clothes, be sure to pick out the darkest navy you can find.
 This simply helps conceal the sweat marks even better.

 Believe it or not, pale pink is another one of the colors that hide sweat.
 A slightly tinted pink shirt may be just the break you need from traditional white.
 Seek out the lightest shade when shopping for dress shirts or casual polos.

 Being selective with clothing colors is not the only way you can hide your sweat marks.
 Consider these tips to maintain your polished appearance:

 By simply reworking your wardrobe choices, you can still look sharp even when you’re sweating.
 Learning which colors show sweat the least is the first step.